 What to do:

 To get started, use red lipstick to make a small mark on your child’s nose or forehead.
 Once you have done that, place them before a mirror so they can see themself.
-This may evoke a response from your child, as they recognize themself and notice that there’s something different about how they look.
+This may evoke a response from your child, as they recognize themselves and notice that there’s something different about their appearance.

 What your child will learn:

-This self-awareness activity, as the name suggests, should develop your child’s self-awareness.
+As the name suggests, this self-awareness activity should develop your child’s self-awareness.

 Related Reading: Best Fun Games for Toddlers that Effortlessly Boost their Growth & Development